ehmatthes/openedtools/README.md

 - When a student has met all their learning targets, they are done.
 They graduate, whether it has taken them two years or six years.
 - There is no 9th grade, 10th grade...

+We might call this, with Kenneth Reitz permission, "High School for Humans".

 Why openedtools?
 ----------------